CRDCN/RAD_Training/README.md

-he powerpoint slides for the provincial outreach session
+The powerpoint slides for the provincial outreach session

 Resources: